rodneyodonnell/rgi/bot_artifacts/cursor_context.md

 - Please update this file whenever the file or class structure is changes.
 - Please add any context you would fine useful in the future to this file.
 - Please ask for extra context when I have not supplied enough information.
+- Please add any notes to yourself in the appropriate section at the bottom of this file.

 Tech stack:
 - Linux (ubuntu)